Kotlin/coroutines-examples/kotlin-coroutines-informal.md

   Just like a regular lambda expression is a short syntactic form for an anonymous local function, a suspending lambda is a short syntactic form for an anonymous suspending function.
 It may _suspend_ execution of the code without blocking the current thread of execution by invoking suspending functions.
-  For example, blocks of code in curly braces following `runSuspending`, `future`, and `buildSequence` functions, as shown in [use cases](#use-cases), are suspending lambdas.
+  For example, blocks of code in curly braces following `launch`, `future`, and `buildSequence` functions, as shown in [use cases](#use-cases), are suspending lambdas.

 > Note: Suspending lambdas may invoke suspending functions in all places of their code where a [non-local](https://kotlinlang.org/docs/reference/returns.html) `return` statement from this lambda is allowed.
-That is, suspending function calls inside inline lambdas like [`apply{}` block](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html) are allowed, but not in the non-inline nor in `crossinline` inner lambda expressions.
+That is, suspending function calls inside inline lambdas like [`apply{}` block](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html) are allowed, but not in the `noinline` nor in `crossinline` inner lambda expressions.
   A _suspension_ is treated as a special kind of non-local control transfer.

 * A _suspending function type_ — is a function type for suspending functions and lambdas.
 It is just like